 Italy is a party to the

 Schengen Convention, along with a number of other European countries.
 This allows you to enter Italy without a visa in some circumstances.

 In other circumstances, you'll need to get a visa before you travel to Italy.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

-Embassy of Italy or visit their
+Embassy of Italy or visit the

-website for up-to-date information.
+Embassy of Italywebsite for the most up-to-date information.

-Working holiday visas: To work in Italy under the Working Holiday Maker visa program you need to get the appropriate visa, prior to travelling to Italy.
+To work in Italy under the Working Holiday Maker visa program you need to get the appropriate visa, prior to travelling to Italy.
 There can be delays of up to several months in the processing of residence and work permits after your arrival.
 Contact the Australian

 Embassy in Rome if you experience difficulties in getting residence or work permits under the Working Holiday Maker visa program.
 More information: